emilioziniades/dotfiles/README.md

 # dotfiles

-## zsh dotfiles and neovim configuration
+## dotfiles for zsh, neovim and tmux